 Looking for offbeat travel destinations in Manali?
 In this blog, I will share my top favorite places under 20km from Manali’s main town.
-So, let’s get started…
+Let’s get started…

 And with the upcoming 6-lane highway, all the way from Delhi to Manali, it is going to be easier than ever for people to reach Manali — meaning, Manali is going to get more crowded, smokey and bustling with life in the coming years.
 So, what are the options for those people who are looking for some offbeat travel destinations in the Manali area?